The concept of cracking games and then pirating them online is largely a concern reserved for the premium PC games space.

 What are the largest security attacks being addressed to mobile games?

-Cheating is the largest security threat since it is simply made by cheating apps, and players are able to access and operate them quite easily.
+Cheating is the largest security threat for mobile game apps since it is simply made by cheating apps, and players are able to access and operate them quite easily.

 Why are most cheating app developers and publishers based in China?